Lachlan-GitHub/HybridEncryption/README.md

 # HybridEncryption
 This Python script combines [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) encryption methods into one to provide a fast and secure hybrid encryption algorithm.
-It shows how two users would securely transfer files between eachother with an almost non-zero chance of their message being decrypted by an intercepting attacker.
+It shows how two users would securely transfer files between eachother with an almost zero chance of their message being decrypted by an intercepting attacker.

 # Implementation/Scenario
 A user wants to receive files from a sender in a secure way: